alxjrvs/AlzBook/README.md

 7. Misplacing things and losing the ability to retrace steps

     a.
-EndAlz distortion: BACK button gets remapped to EndAlz
+EndAlz distortion: Random pop-ups with jokes as distraction

 8. Decreased or poor judgement

     a.
+EndAlz distortion: Random links to websites.

 9. Withdrawal from work or social activities